safa-m-sketch/Calculator/README.md

 Here are some keyboard shortcuts that are included in this program
 + - / * %
-Enter (on keyboard), which is the = button on the interface Backspace (on keyboard), which is to remove one digit Delete (on keyboard) to remove all digits
+- Enter (on keyboard), which is the = button on the interface
+- Backspace (on keyboard), which is used to remove one digit
+- Delete (on keyboard) to remove all digits